-Patti Rizzo, a collegiate All-American at the University of Miami and a 20-year veteran on the Ladies Professional Golf Association (LPGA) Tour, is in her sixth year as head coach of the University of Miami women's golf team.
+Patti Rizzo, a collegiate All-American at the University of Miami and a 20-year veteran on the Ladies Professional Golf Association (LPGA) Tour, is in her seventh year as head coach of the University of Miami women's golf team.

 During the 2014-15 campaign, Rizzo guided the Hurricanes to seven top finishes, including a tournament victory at the Florida Challenge.
 Following the regular season, the Hurricanes qualified for their third straight NCAA Regional Championship.